Get exclusive member benefits & effect social change. Join Today

-Due to the location of the pancreas, this type of cancer may be difficult to detect and is often diagnosed in more advanced stages of the disease.
-According to the National Institutes of Health, this type of cancer is the fourth-leading cause of cancer-related fatalities in the United States (NIH, 2012) .
+Due to the location of the pancreas, pancreatic cancer may be difficult to detect and is often diagnosed in more advanced stages of the disease.
+This type of cancer is the fourth-leading cause of cancer-related fatalities in the United States.

 The cause of pancreatic cancer is unknown.
 This type of cancer occurs when abnormal cells begin to grow within the pancreas and form tumors.
 Normally, healthy cells grow and die in moderate numbers.
 In the case of cancer, there is an increased amount of abnormal cell production, and these cells eventually take over the healthy cells.

 While the cause of this type of cancer is unknown, there are certain risk factors that may increase your chances of developing pancreatic cancer.
-According to the American Cancer Society (ACS), you may be at an increased risk if you:
+You may be at an increased risk if you:

 Pancreatic cancer often doesn’t exhibit symptoms until it reaches the advanced stages of the disease.
-Some of the most common symptoms can be subtle, and they include:
+Some of the most common symptoms can be subtle.
+They include:

 Early diagnosis significantly increases the chances of recovery.
-That’s why it is best to visit a doctor if you are experiencing any symptoms that won’t go away or recur regularly.
+That’s why it’s best to visit your doctor if you’re experiencing any symptoms that won’t go away or recur regularly.

-To make a diagnosis, the doctor will review an individual’s symptoms and medical history, and will perform one or more tests to check for pancreatic cancer such as:
+To make a diagnosis, your doctor will review your symptoms and medical history.
+They will order one or more tests to check for pancreatic cancer, such as:

-Once a diagnosis has been made, the doctor will assign a stage based on the test results:
+Once a diagnosis has been made, your doctor will assign a stage based on the test results:

 If the tumor has remained confined to the pancreas, surgery may be recommended — a final call on whether surgery is an option will be based on the exact location of the cancer.
 If the tumor is confined to the head and neck of the pancreas, a procedure called the Whipple procedure (pancreaticoduodenectomy) can be done.
-In this procedure, the first part (the "head”) of the pancreas and about 20 percent of the "body” are removed, as are the bottom half of the bile duct and the first part of the intestine.
+In this procedure, the first part, or the "head" of the pancreas and about 20 percent of the "body," or the second part, are removed.
+The bottom half of the bile duct and the first part of the intestine are also removed.
 In a modified version of this surgery, a part of the stomach is removed.

-However, other treatment measures must be explored once the cancer spreads outside of the pancreas.
+Other treatment options must be explored once the cancer spreads outside of the pancreas.
 Radiation therapy utilizes X-rays and other high-energy beams to kill the cancer cells.

-In some cases, your doctor might combine this treatment with chemo, which uses cancer-killing drugs to help prevent future growth of cancer cells.
+In some cases, your doctor might combine other treatments with chemo, which uses cancer-killing drugs to help prevent future growth of cancer cells.

-Cancer is frightening and many patients combine alternative measures with medical treatment.
-Be sure to consult your doctor before beginning alternative therapies as these measures may interfere with medications that have been prescribed.
+Many patients combine alternative measures with traditional medical treatments.
+Be sure to consult your doctor before beginning alternative therapies as these measures may interfere with certain medications.

 Pancreatic cancer is one of the most deadly forms of cancer — unfortunately, many patients don’t receive a diagnosis until it has spread outside of the pancreas.
-Follow all your doctor’s recommendations to help improve your chances of recovery and survival.
+Following all of your doctor’s recommendations will help improve your chances of recovery and survival.
 You may also consider: